ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 Results confirm SDR104 / UHS-I with 65/88 MB/s write/read since most probably the TF card is the bottleneck here so the theoretical 104 MB/s can't be reached but the 50MB/s SDR50 mode would provide are clearly exceeded.

-The 32GB eMMC on the dev sample is empty but according to Radxa's cardboard box that may change when Rock 5 ITX can be bought since 'On board 32G eMMC for ROOBI OS' is printed on the retail package.
-As such the board might boot up from the prepopulated eMMC and provide a way for an OS to be installed from the Internet?
+The 32GB eMMC on the dev sample is empty but according to Radxa's cardboard box that will change when Rock 5 ITX can be bought since 'On board eMMC for ROOBI OS' is printed on the retail package.
+As such the board will boot up from the prepopulated eMMC and provide a way for an OS to be installed from the Internet.

 For now let's check the perforance of the eMMC module again with `iozone -e -I -a -s 100M -r 4k -r 16384k -i 0 -i 1 -i 2` on an ext4 partition: